dph01/lift-TBUtils/README.md

 This is a utility to create Twitter Bootstrap styled nav bar with drop down menus from the output of Lift's Menu.builder.
+Any menu item that is defined with submenus will automatically turned into the drop-down menu.

 You can see a running example of the code here <TBC>